chrismartinjazz/odin-tic-tac-toe-js/planning.md

 ## Steps

-- Build console version of game
+- DONE Build console version of game
-  - Gameboard object with 'board' array, as an IIFE (module pattern)
+  - DONE Gameboard object with 'board' array, as an IIFE (module pattern)
-  - Player objects
+  - DONE Player objects
-  - Object to control flow of game (Game?)
+  - DONE Object to control flow of game (Game?)
-  - Player can make moves
+  - DONE Player can make moves
-  - Check for 3-in a row and for ties (win / draw condition)
+  - DONE Check for 3-in a row and for ties (win / draw condition)
 - Build another Object to handle display/DOM logic.
   - DisplayController as an IIFE (module)
   - Function to render contents of board array to webpage